lafulcher/UPTemplate/README.md

 # UPTemplate
-UP Alumni Email Template

-This template is provided by JR Respino.
+Template given by the person whom the credit is due

 Do not copy